claireboone/claireboone.github.io/_pages/about.md

 My dissertation focuses on using behavioral economics to understand and improve health services delivery.
 In my job market paper, I investigate the role of discretion and the use of heuristics in clinical decision-making.
 I also study the supply- and demand-side effects of nudging high-risk patients at scale.

-Prior to starting my PhD I earned an MPH in Epidemiology and Biostatistics from UC Berkeley, and a BA & Sc from McGill University in Economics and Biology.
+Before my PhD I earned an MPH in Epidemiology and Biostatistics from UC Berkeley, and a BA & Sc from McGill University in Economics and Biology.